 If you find it challenging to make your monthly payment on an IRS installment agreement, it’s important to understand that alternative payment arrangements may be available to you.
 Explore options such as partial payment installment agreements and offers-in-compromise, which can reduce your overall tax burden and make payments more manageable.

 To request lower monthly payments based on current financial difficulties, follow the IRS guidelines for submitting the request and adjust your payment amount accordingly.
-An experienced CPA should be able to do this for you.
+An experienced CPA, such as a Midtown Atlanta CPA firm focused on small businesses, should be able to do this for you.
 Taking the time to explore these alternatives can help you stay in good standing with the IRS and avoid further penalties or complications.

 Reinstating a Defaulted Tax Payment Plan

-If you are unable to meet your payment obligations, consider contacting the IRS to explore options for reinstating your agreement.
-The IRS may require you to pay a reinstatement fee and provide supporting documentation to demonstrate your current financial situation.
-If the agreement was terminated due to a new unpaid tax balance, you will need to settle that balance in full before reinstatement.
+If you have defaulted on your installment agreement, contact the IRS to discuss reinstatement options.
+The IRS may require you to pay a reinstatement fee and provide supporting documentation to demonstrate your current financial situation, which is easier to organize when you already work with a top tax accountant in Atlanta.
+If the agreement was terminated due to a new unpaid tax balance, you may need to pay that balance or the remaining balance before reinstatement is approved.

 To change the terms of your reinstated payment agreement, you may need to submit a new form and provide updated financial information.
 Here too, your CPA can handle this.
 The IRS understands that taxpayers may need extra flexibility due to hardships and may offer various options to accommodate your financial situation.